samtron1412/docs/soc/edu/learning.md

         * System organizes work and directs or evaluates the work of humans (FoldIt, Google Maps, Autonomous Driving)

+# Fun facts

+- Students in senior year of high schools in Korea can spend 13 hours per day for studying, and they only sleep for about five hours.

 # References

 1. [GitHub - Awesome list][1]